alionaBER/azure-ml-engineer-capstone/README.md

 ![Best model after hyperparameter tuning](images/hyperdrive_bestmodel.png)

-The parallel coordinate chart of model performance with various hyperparameters valuse (see below) suggest a few hypothesises that are worth evaluating for further model improvement:
+The parallel coordinate chart of model performance with various hyperparameters values (see below) suggest a few hypothesises that are worth evaluating for further model improvement:

 * Model performance is not very sensitive to number of boosting stages among the tested values (100, 200 and 500).
 The higher value tends to show better results and even higher values can be beneficial

 * Higher maximum depth seems to be associated with higher performance.
 Exploration of higher values is recommended.

 * Among tested values of learning rate mid-range values show better results.
-Exploration of a wider range can be benefitial.
+Exploration of a wider range can be beneficial.

-Overall, exploration of a larger number of runs, a higher number of hyperparameters and their broader ranges with Baysian sampling is likely to improve performance.
+Overall, exploration of a larger number of runs, a higher number of hyperparameters and their broader ranges with Bayesian sampling is likely to improve performance.
 However, as mentioned in the AutoML section, a benefit of EDA and feature engineering tends to be significant.

 ![Overview of HyperDrive run](images/hyperparameters.png)

-An overview of the models trained within the Hyperdrive show quite similar perfomance in terms of weighted AUC.
+An overview of the models trained within the HyperDrive show quite similar performance in terms of weighted AUC.

 ![Overview of HyperDrive run](images/hyperdrive_rundetails.png)